yukiarimo/yukiarimo/Blog.md

 - [ ] AI Optimization Techniques
 - [ ] Recap: Working with AI

-> Block 4: AI Applications and Real-world Impact
+> Block 4: Machine Intelligence in Action
 - [ ] AI Applications in Daily Life
 - [ ] AI in Education
 - [ ] AI in Business: Use Cases and Applications